Venom (band): Legacy and influence

-Reflecting on Venom's 40th anniversary, Cronos said that without Venom, well known bands such as Metallica or Slayer would not exist.
+Reflecting on Venom's 40th anniversary, Cronos said that without Venom, bands such as Metallica or Slayer would not exist.
 He explained, "We were the band that was influenced by Motörhead and the Sex Pistols, but we took their sound and made something completely new out of it.
 We were completely new; no one had heard anything like us.
 And of course, unbeknown to us, in America there were these kids who were listening to our records and then shaping what we were doing into their own thing.
 Slayer would be an example of that.
 And I agree, without us those bands either wouldn't exist, or would sound very different from the way they do."
 He also cited the line-up consisting of himself, along with guitarist Stuart "Rage" Dixon and drummer Danny "Danté" Needham as "the best one we've ever had."